Fired man leaving office

 Defamation of Character

 If employers come up with untruthful reasons for your termination, this can be considered defamation of character.
-Our wrongful termination lawyer will investigate all allegations made against you by your former employer.
+Our lawyer will investigate all allegations made against you by your former employer.

 Ideally, you will have the foresight to collect evidence before you are fired and lose access to company emails and other files.
 It is always a good idea for all employees to keep their own employment records independently.
 The types of records you should keep include: